 How much food stamps will I get for a family of 3 in Indiana? #

-The amount of monthly SNAP benefits vary depending on size of the family, income, and expenses.
-For example, eligible family of 3 in Indiana with no income may get up to $417 in monthly benefits.
+The amount of monthly SNAP benefits may vary from family to family depending on size of the family, net income, and other expenses.

 How do I sign up for food stamps in Indiana? #